Chukajoseph99/stoutfitness-website/README.md

 # stoutfitness-website
-[Click here](https://www.stoutfitness.ml) to view my to view the stout fitness state of the art gym
+[Click here](https://www.stoutfitness.ml) to view the stout fitness state of the art gym